nishant-sec/keystroke-auth/README.md

 This project introduces a passwordless authentication system that verifies your identity based on your unique typing rhythm.
 Using an ESN-SVM hybrid model, it achieves 98.7% accuracy in recognizing users via free-text, making your typing pattern your password.
 The hybrid model was trained on KeyRecs free-text dataset, which is a publically available dataset.

-## Features

-  - **Passwordless Login**: Authenticates you based on *how* you type, not *what* you type.
-  - **High Accuracy**: Achieves a 98.7% success rate in distinguishing users.
-  - **AI-Powered**: An Echo State Network (ESN) learns your typing rhythm, and a Support Vector Machine (SVM) makes the final verification decision.
-  - **Free-Text Analysis**: Works with any text, from emails to documents, without requiring specific passphrases.

 ## App Screenshots
 <img width="400" height="500" alt="image" src="https://github.com/user-attachments/assets/123ba4f9-a03b-4f47-b248-3bedea5f1634" />